 Wildlife in St John’s Churchyard

 St. John’s Churchyard’s biodiversity is constantly changing.
-Potters Fields Management Trust took over the management of St. John’s Churchyard from Southwark Council in 2017 and has been undertaking improvement works to support the existing wildlife and encourage more species to inhabit the Park.
+Potters Fields Management Trust took over the management of St. John’s Churchyard from Southwark Council in 2017 and has been undertaking improvement works to enhance the Park’s biodiversity and encourage more species to inhabit the Park.

 In 2020 St. John’s Churchyard has undergone significant refurbishment, in order to make the park a more inviting place for humans and wildlife alike.
-Works include the provision of more inviting floriated displays, wildflower turf, a community allotment bed and the installation of a bug hotel.
+Works include the provision of more inviting wildflower and wetlands displays, a community allotment bed (opening in 2021) and the installation of two bug hotels.

 “A number of common species including wren, blackbird and robin are nesting in St. John’s Churchyard.
 This is because the site contains suitable nesting habitats, in the form of scattered trees and dense shrubs, and juvenile species of these birds were present during all three surveys.”